WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ![Coinjoin Payments Dialog](/CoinjoinPaymentsDialog.png "Coinjoin Payments dialog")

+Payments in coinjoin can theoretically be made to any ScriptPubKey.
+However, the coordinator may only accept certain types of outputs.
+It is not possible to use a Silent Payment address as the destination for a _payincoinjoin_, as you need to know the private keys of all the inputs.

+The default maximum is 4 payments per client per coinjoin.

+The coinjoin payment feature only registers a payment, so if coinjoin is not running or the amount is lower than the wallet balance, the payment is queued.
+Currently the coinjoin coin selector does not take into account that a payment is registerd.
+Therefore, it is possible that the payment will not be executed due to insufficient and/or non-optimal coins being selected, even though there are sufficient funds available.

+Queued coinjoin payment or discarded when Wasabi shutsdown, or can be cancelled manually.

 ## Wasabi Coinjoin examples

 Here's a list of Wasabi coinjoin examples and how they appear on a block explorer: